John D. Bulkeley: World War II

 In 1944, he took part in the Normandy invasion.
 Bulkeley led torpedo boats and minesweepers in clearing the lanes to Utah Beach, keeping German E-boats from attacking the landing ships along the Mason Line, and picking up wounded sailors from the sinking minesweeper USS Tide, destroyer escort USS Rich, and destroyer USS Corry.
 As invasion operations wound down, he received command of his first large ship, the destroyer USS Endicott.
-In August, 1944, Bulkeley was appointed to take charge of an diversion raid against the port of La Ciotat, an action that led to the Battle of La Ciotat.
-The 2 British gunboats under his command came under accurate fire from a German corvette and armed yacht.
+In August, 1944, Bulkeley was appointed to take charge of a diversion raid against the port of La Ciotat, an action that led to the Battle of La Ciotat.
+The two British gunboats under his command came under accurate fire from a German corvette and armed yacht.
 Charging in with only one gun working, he engaged both enemy vessels at point-blank range, sinking both.
 Afterwards, Bulkeley rescued the British sailors in the water and then rescued many of the German sailors as well.
 Later, he said, "What else could I do?
 You engage, you fight, you win.
 That is the reputation of our Navy, then and in the future."